nileshfating/psmux/README.md

 ### FAQ

-**Q: Is pmux cross-platform?**
+**Q: Is psmux cross-platform?**
-A: No. pmux is built exclusively for Windows.
+A: No. psmux is built exclusively for Windows.
 For Linux/macOS, use tmux.

-**Q: Does pmux work with Windows Terminal?**
+**Q: Does psmux work with Windows Terminal?**
-A: Yes! pmux works great with Windows Terminal, PowerShell, cmd.exe, ConEmu, and other Windows terminal emulators.
+A: Yes! psmux works great with Windows Terminal, PowerShell, cmd.exe, ConEmu, and other Windows terminal emulators.

-**Q: Why use pmux instead of Windows Terminal tabs?**
+**Q: Why use psmux instead of Windows Terminal tabs?**
-A: pmux offers session persistence (detach/reattach), synchronized input to multiple panes, and tmux-compatible keybindings.
+A: psmux offers session persistence (detach/reattach), synchronized input to multiple panes, and tmux-compatible keybindings.

-**Q: Can I use tmux commands with pmux?**
+**Q: Can I use tmux commands with psmux?**
-A: Yes! pmux includes a `tmux` alias.
+A: Yes! psmux includes `tmux` and `pmux` aliases.
 Commands like `tmux new-session`, `tmux attach`, `tmux ls` all work.